fun4seb/GitNotes/2020 ~ Fall/GEOG272/GEOG272 - Week 1.md

 	- **Most natural systems are open in terms of energy**
 - **In terms of matter**, the earth is a closed system as no substantial amounts of matter add or subtract itself from the system of earth (with the exception of the output of atmospheric gases into space, and the input of meteors and cosmic dust

-#### Examples of Sub-Systems within the Earth
+- **Examples of sub-Systems within the Earth:**
 	- River systems
 	- Coastal systems
 	- Oceanic systems
 	- Atmospheric systems
 	- Ecosystems

 ## System Feedback
 - As a system operates it generates outputs that influence its own later outputs, "information" is reintroduced back into the system through various pathways creating a **feedback loop** of endless influence